The Early Childhood Teacher Technical Diploma is a 31 Credit program. The following is a typical semester breakdown of the courses within the program.

 3.00

-This three-credit course examines child development within the context of the early childhood education setting.
-Course competencies include: analyze social, cultural and economic influences on child development; summarize child development theories; analyze development of children age three through age eight, summarize the methods and designs of child development research, analyze the role of heredity and the environment and examine the role of brain development in early learning (ages three through eight).
+The 3-credit course examines child development within the context of the early childhood education setting.
+Course competencies include: integrate strategies that support diversity, cultural responsiveness, and anti-bias perspectives; analyze social, cultural, and economic influences on child development; summarize child development theories; analyze development of children ages three through five; analyze development of children ages five through eight; relate child development research findings to teaching practice; analyze the role of heredity and the environment; examine the role of brain development in early learning (ages 3-8); examine developmental and environmental assessment strategies for children ages 3-8.

 NTC Assessments Offered: